Engage in Original Research

 - have been awarded an appropriate degree of Bachelor with Honours from the University of New South Wales at a standard not below Honours Class 2 Division 2 or a qualification considered equivalent from another university or tertiary institution; or

 - have been awarded an appropriate award of Graduate Diploma by Research or appropriate Master by Coursework at an average not below Honours Class 2 Division 2 equivalent from the University of New South Wales or a qualification considered equivalent from another university or tertiary institution; or

-- have had at least two years professional experience of a kind acceptable to the HDC AND have been awarded an appropriate degree of Bachelor, at an average not below Honours Class 2 Division 2 equivalent, and with a significant research component, from the University of New South Wales or a qualification considered equivalent from another university or tertiary institution, and
+- have had at least two years professional experience of a kind acceptable to the Higher Degree Committee (HDC) AND have been awarded an appropriate degree of Bachelor, at an average not below Honours Class 2 Division 2 equivalent, and with a significant research component, from the University of New South Wales or a qualification considered equivalent from another university or tertiary institution, and

 - satisfy the HDC that the qualification is at a level and of a character indicating research potential;

 - professional experience per se is not enough to demonstrate research potential.
 Applicants need to clearly demonstrate some degree of familiarity with research techniques and/or the experience of carrying out research.

 In exceptional cases an applicant who submits evidence of such other academic and professional qualifications as may be approved by the HDC may be permitted to enrol for the degree.